uclamii/CRRT/Documentation.md

             |--- tests |
             |--- main.py
             Runs everything: loads the data and runs the predictive task with cv.
 Produces a log file.
+            |--- rolling_window_analysis.sh
+            Runs the pipeline but with sliding the windows down.
             |--- utils.py
             CLI arg utils to help run the script and incorporate any options/YAML files/etc. notebooks   |